-- 1. Post-secondary education attested by a diploma3 in medicine, biology, microbiology, veterinary medicine, pharmacology, or biomedicine, at the level of graduate diploma, Masters' degree or equivalent; and - 2.
-At least three (3) years of work experience in microbiology; or a PhD degree in microbiology or equivalent (e.g. clinical microbiology specialisation, veterinary medicine specialisations, or a specialisation in any microbiology field). - 2.2.
+- 1. Post-secondary education attested by a diploma in medicine, biology, microbiology, veterinary medicine, pharmacology, bioinformatics or biomedicine, at the level of graduate diploma, Masters' degree or equivalent; and - 2.
+At least three (3) years of work experience in microbiology; or a PhD degree in microbiology or equivalent (e.g. clinical microbiology specialisation, veterinary medicine specialisations, or a specialisation in any microbiology field).

+4.2.
 Selection criteria

-Fellows are selected based on criteria relating to professional and personal characteristics/interpersonal skills.
-References to EPIET or EUPHEM in brackets below refer to the path that these skills and experience are most relevant for.
+Fellows are selected based on criteria relating to professional and personal characteristics/interpersonal skills and the possibility to benefit from the programme.
+References to EPIET or EUPHEM in parenthesis below refer to the path that these skills and experience are most relevant for.